-J. Pollack Photography is a small family business – Jonathan, Stefani (of Cupcake Project fame), and our five-year-old son Myles.
+J. Pollack Photography is a small family business – Jonathan, Stefani (of Cupcake Project fame), and our six-year-old son Myles.
 We live in St. Louis, MO, and work together as a fantastic team.

 I, Jonathan, am the owner, primary photographer, primary photo editor, and the J in J. Pollack Photography.
-I started off my professional career as a software developer but developed a passion for photography in 2007.
+I used to be a software engineer but I developed a passion for photography in 2007.
 My first subjects were cupcakes, and then I moved on to photographing other food, families, parties, weddings, Bar and Bat Mitzvahs, and took on corporate work and editorial assignments.
 I switched to photography as a full-time career in April, 2009, and I am a passionate photography perfectionist.

 Stefani acts as the normal secondary photographer when called upon and is the preliminary editor for wedding photos and Bar/Bat Mitzvah photos.
 She has a corporate training background and learned photography alongside me – so her shooting style is largely indistinguishable from mine.
 You can read more about her on her bio, and I have a hunch that you’ll probably end up browsing her site to get some baking or cooking inspiration.